Who, what, why: What is a famine?

 Ireland, Russia and Ethiopia have at various times struggled to move away from their image as famine-ravaged countries.

-More recently, in 2005, Niger's President Mamadou Tandja lashed out at the international community's use of the word in relation his country.
+More recently, in 2005, Niger's President Mamadou Tandja lashed out at the international community's use of the word in relation to his country.
 According to the UN's criteria, he was right.

 Governments believe the f-word has too many negative political associations, says Simon Levine, a research fellow with the Overseas Development Institute, a UK think-tank.